Produce MA-plot of omics data, where jammaplot() uses base R graphics,

 margin.

-vector to be drawn at
+NULL or character vector to be drawn at

 the bottom left corner of each plot panel, the location

-is defined by subtitlePreset
+is defined by subtitlePreset.

-adjustment to the visual density of
+numeric adjustment to the visual density of

 smooth scatter points.
 For base R graphics, this argument is

-.
+passed to jamba::plotSmoothScatter().
 The argument value is based upon

-, which uses
+graphics::smoothScatter() argument transformation, which uses

-is equivalent to the
+default function(x)x^0.25.
+The transFactor is equivalent to the

-exponential in the form: function(x)x^transFactor
+exponential in the form: function(x)x^transFactor.
+Lower values

 make the point density more visually intense, higher values make the